ITEP Preliminary Special Education Credential Program

 Program Overview

-The ITEP Education Specialist Option has been created to enable Undergraduate Liberal Studies ITEP students to obtain both a Multiple Subject Credential and an Education Specialist Credential to be prepared to teach diverse learners in public school settings.
-Students entering this program are Freshmen or Junior transfer students who have declared the Liberal Studies major at CSULB.
+The ITEP Education Specialist Option has been created to enable Undergraduate Liberal Studies ITEP students to earn both a Bachelor of Arts in Liberal Studies and an Education Specialist Preliminary Credential within 120 units and be prepared to teach diverse learners in public school settings.
+Students entering this program are Junior or transfer students who have declared the Liberal Studies ITEP major at CSULB and have completed 60 units.

-The following courses are required in addition to the Liberal Studies degree courses and the Multiple Subject Credential courses:
+The following courses are required in addition to the Liberal Studies degree courses.
+Some prerequisites can be taken as substitutions to core requirements:

 Prerequisites - 6 units